---

 ## Sequential Execution

-Sequential execution processes parameter combinations one at a time, making it ideal for debugging, memory-constrained environments, or when you need full control over execution order.
+Sequential execution processes one parameter combination at a time.
+Use it for debugging, memory-constrained environments, or when your model doesn't vectorize cleanly.

 ```{python}